-We long for comfortable retirement years and often have a list of to-dos.
+We long for happy retirement years and often have a list of to-dos.
 From going for vacations, pursuing hobbies or catching up with friends and family, the list is long and rightly so.
 Retirement should be filled with activities that give us happiness and peace of mind.
-All this can be nullified if are finances are not in place.
-Below are few financial guidelines while planning for your retirement;
+All this can be nullified if our finances are not in place.